 2. Learn a new card game: my mom has wanted us to learn the game Rook for years, but none of us wanted to take the time to learn how to actually play it.
 With nothing more pressing to do with our time, we spent a morning working through the rules and strategies until we discovered a game that we now look forward to playing when we’re all together.

 3. Discover a new world in a book: I love reading, but it’s the first “luxury” activity to go when life starts getting busy.
 In my two weeks home, I’ve already read four books and a handful of magazines.
 And it doesn’t have to be The Iliad for it to be a meaningful read.
+I’ve felt like a 14 year old as I’ve read the entire Twilight saga in 3 days.
 Pick up something you’ve always been curious about, or just a book with a cover that caught your eye, and see what new adventures you can embark on even while trapped on the couch .

 4. Are you still watching?: Now may be the first and only time in your life that you won’t feel guilty for binge watching an entire series on Netflix in two days.
 Take advantage of that feeling!
 Watch something that you would normally never take the time to watch.
 Watch silly shows, sad movies, romantic stories, anything and everything in between.
 My family in particular has already watched quite a few old seasons of Survivor together, enjoying their exciting (and hungry) adventures in exotic places like Fiji or Brazil while we pass around the popcorn bowl.